Werner-Staeblein/Project-4/README.md

 This is project milestone 4 for the Code Institute full-stack development program.
 The project is a full-stack website built using the Django framework.

 The live site deployed on Heroku can be found here: **[Final_Project](https://dividend-blog-app-7524309b6f0c.herokuapp.com/)**
-[NAME OF THE BLOG] is .....where users can look for.
+[Dividend Dynamics] is .....where users can look for.
 For logged-in users, a like/unlike functionality for a post is possible.
 Logged-in users likewise can comment on a post.

 ## Site Goal